Occ3D: A Large-Scale 3D Occupancy Prediction Benchmark for Autonomous Driving: Coarse-to-Fine Occupancy Network

-The 3D occupancy prediction task involves modeling more intricate geometric structures of objects compared to 3D object detection.
-To account for this, our approach preserves the 3D voxel space without compressing the height.
-Initially, we adopt a learnable voxel embedding with a shape of $H\times W \times L$ to aggregate multi-view image features into 3D grid space.
-We then stack multiple CTF voxel encoders to enable multi-scale interactions.
-Each voxel encoder at every pyramid level consists of three components: an incremental token selection module, a voxel spatial cross-attention module, and a convolutional feature extractor.

-\textbf{Incremental Token Selection.}\quad As mentioned before, the task of predicting 3D occupancy requires a detailed representation of geometry, but this can result in significantly computational and memory costs if all 3D voxel tokens are used to interact with regions of interest in the multi-view images.
+\textbf{Incremental token selection.} The task of predicting 3D occupancy requires a detailed representation of geometry, but this can result in significant computational and memory costs if all 3D voxel tokens are used to interact with regions of interest in the multi-view images.
 Given that most 3D voxel grids in a scene are empty, we propose an incremental token selection strategy that selectively chooses foreground and uncertain voxel tokens in cross-attention computation.
 This strategy enables adaptive and efficient computation without sacrificing accuracy.
 Specifically, at the beginning of each pyramid level, each voxel token is fed into a binary classifier to predict whether this voxel is empty or not.
 We use the binary ground-truth occupancy map as supervision to train the classifier.
 In our approach, we select the K-most uncertain voxel tokens for the subsequent feature refinement.
-There are three ways to define the K-most uncertain voxels: those with probabilities near 0.5, K non-empty voxels with the highest scores, or a combination of both types of voxels with a specific percentage.
-Our ablation study demonstrates that choosing foreground voxels at an early stage is a more desirable alternative.

-\textbf{Spatial Cross Attention.}\quad At every level of the pyramid, we first select the top-K voxel tokens and then aggregate the corresponding image features.
-In particularly, we apply spatial cross-attention to further refine the voxel features.
-The 3D spatial cross-attention is defined by:
+\textbf{Spatial cross attention.} At every level of the pyramid, we first select the top-K voxel tokens and then aggregate the corresponding image features.
+In particular, we apply 3D spatial cross-attention \cite{li2022bevformer} to further refine the voxel features.

-where $i$, $j$ are the indices of the camera view and reference points.
-For each selected voxel token query $V_p$, a projection $\mathcal{P}(p, i, j)$ is implemented to attain the $j$-th reference point on the $i$-th image. $F_t^i$ denotes the features of the $i$-th camera view.
-We calculate the real-world location $(x^{\prime},y^{\prime},z^{\prime})$ of the reference points corresponding to the query $V_p$ located at $p = (x, y, z)$ as:

-where $H$, $W$, $L$ are the 3D grid spatial shapes at the current pyramid level and $s$ is the size of the voxel grids.